szpuszi/MQ-2-gas-detector/README.md

 - USBasp
 - Double Sided Tape
 - DuPont Wires
+- Glue (some glue that sticks to plastic)

 ### Manufacturing Notes🏭:
 <small> All files required for production are included [here](Manufacturing/Manufacturing%20Files.zip) </small>